AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 * Device screen: Mobile devices typically display web pages so that they extend across the entire screen.
 * Web browser window size: Users of laptop and desktop computers can resize web browser windows.

 For example, the component generates a small image when the web page is opened on a cell phone, and a medium-sized image when opened on a tablet.
-On a laptop, the component creates an delivers a large image when the page is opened in a maximized web browser.
+On a laptop, the component creates and delivers a large image when the page is opened in a maximized web browser.
 When the web browser is resized to fit a portion of the screen, the component adapts by delivering a smaller image and refreshes the view.

 #### Supported Image Formats {#supported-image-formats}